 Recent months have seen Elizabeth establish herself as an upcoming Verdian soprano of note, singing Amelia in Simon Boccangera with ETO for which she was nominated for "Singer of the Year 2013" in OpernWelt magazine.
 More recently, she stepped at short notice to sing the same role in a concert celebrating the Verdi-Boito partnership conducted by Sir Mark Elder at the Bridegwater Hall, has made a recording of Macbeth with Ed Gardner for Chandos, and given a recital of the complete songs of Verdi.
 Other roles include Donna Elvira/Don Giovanni (Theater Magdeburg & cover at Glyndebourne Festival Opera), Fiordiligi/Così fan tutte & Contessa/Le Nozze di Figaro (Opera Holland Park); and Governess/The Turn of the Screw (Arcola Theatre).

 As well as her successful Rosenblatt Recital series last season, Elizabeth's recent concert appearances have included Beethoven's Symphony No.9 in St Paul's Cathedral, Britten's War Requiem, and a live performance of Strauss' Vier Letzte Lieder on BBC Radio 3 with the BBC Scottish Symphony Orchestra and Donald Runnicles.
-Elizabeth won the inaugural Voice of Black Opera Competition, including the Sir Willard White Award, and she was the opera nominee for the prestigious Breakthrough Award at The Times/Sky Arts Southbank Awards this year.
+2012 saw Elizabeth make her BBC Proms debut with the John Wilson Orchestra.
+Elizabeth also won the inaugural Voice of Black Opera Competition, including the Sir Willard White Award, and she was the opera nominee for the prestigious Breakthrough Award at The 2013 Times/Sky Arts Southbank Awards.

-Future engagements include performances of Mahler Symphony No. 8 with the RSNO and with Esa-Pekka Salonen, a title role for the Royal Danish Opera, Elsa/Lohengrin for Theater Magdeburg, and Donna Elvira/Don Giovanni for De Nye Opera in Bergen.
+Future engagements include performances of Mahler Symphony No. 8 with the RSNO and with Esa-Pekka Salonen, Bess/Porgy and Bess for the Royal Danish Opera, Elsa/Lohengrin for Theater Magdeburg, and Donna Elvira/Don Giovanni for Bergen National Opera.